Petter Thoresen (ice hockey)

-Petter Thoresen (born 25 July 1961 in Oslo, Norway) is a Norwegian ice hockey coach and former player, currently serving as head coach of Storhamar Hockey, where he has been in charge since June 2022.
+Petter Thoresen (born 25 July 1961) is a Norwegian ice hockey coach and former player, currently serving as head coach of Storhamar Hockey, where he has been in charge since June 2022.
 He played for Forward, Hasle/Løren, Manglerud Star, Storhamar Dragons and Vålerenga.
 He is the father of players Steffen Thoresen and Patrick Thoresen.

 Playing career

 In Vålerenga, he reached 367 points in 220 games, which gives him a fourth place on the club's all-time high list.

 Before the 1992–93 season, he transferred to Storhamar Dragons, where he obtained 155 points in 150 matches.

 Coaching career

 Half-way through the 1995/1996 season, he became a manager for Storhamar Dragons, and led them to the Norwegian title, his first as a coach.
 In 2000 he signed with Vålerenga, and served as their coach until 2004, when he went back to Storhamar Dragons to help them get stability in a struggling team.
 In 2009 he signed a 3-year contract with Stavanger Oilers.
 He left Oilers in 2016 to become the head coach of the Norwegian national team.

 Today he is the head coach of Storhamar Hockey.